flanksource/docs/docs/apm-hub/concepts/routing.md

-`apm-hub` can possibly serve hundreds of backends but you might not want all of them to serve a request.
+`apm-hub` can possibly serve hundreds of backends, but you might not want all of them to serve a request.
 Routing helps you to control which backends should serve a given request based on the parameters shown below.

 ![Routing Diagram](../images/routing.svg)